 Comprehensive/Major Medical – policies that provide fully insured indemnity, HMO, PPO, or Fee for Service coverage for hospital, medical, and surgical expenses.
 Coverage excludes Short-Term Medical Insurance, the Federal Employees Health Benefit Program and non-comprehensive coverage such as basic hospital only, medical only, hospital confinement indemnity, surgical, outpatient indemnity, specified disease, intensive care, and organ and tissue transplant coverage.

-Concurrent Causation – property loss incurred from two or more perils in which only one loss is covered but both are paid by the insurer due to simultaneous incident.
+Concurrent Causation – property loss incurred from two or more perils in which only one loss is covered but both are paid the insurer due to simultaneous incident.

-Conditions – requirements specified in the insurance contract that must be upheld by the insured to qualify for indemnification.
+Conditions – requirements specified in the insurance contract that must be upheld the insured to qualify for indemnification.